Bursitis

 Make a list that includes:

-- Detailed descriptions of your symptoms and when they began
+- Detailed descriptions of your symptoms and when they began.

-- Information about your medical history and your family's
+- Information about your medical history and your family's.

-- Questions to ask the doctor
+- Questions to ask the healthcare professional.

 - What is the most likely cause of my symptoms?